-Evolution of Laparoscopic Appendicectomy
+Evolution of laparoscopic appendicectomy

 Laparoscopic appendectomy is being done at a time when laparoscopic cholecystectomy has shown definite benefits over the open technique.
-In the young female the cause of lower abdominal pain is often gynecological.
-Gynecologists perform diagnostic laparoscopy frequently.
-Semm, a German gynecologist, performed the first laparoscopic appendectomy in 1983.
+In the young female the cause of lower abdominal pain is often gynaecological.
+Gynaecologists perform diagnostic laparoscopy frequently.
+Semm, a German gynaecologist, performed the first laparoscopic appendectomy in 1983.